SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-comments-only.md

+#### Context - We need to observe what questions get asked and ask why.
+> * Vanessa Cardui: Relates to Colleen's point above, about recording all human-AI interactions.

+Feels like a 2-step process - record them, then classify them somehow to understand what TYPES of questions they are.
+Maybe classify by what (and how many) sources an AI needs to use in order to answer them?
+Some questions, it will just need to look at 1 line in 1 meeting summary, in isolation; other questions, it'll need to combine sources.
+Quite a different approach for the AI - and interesting if it's needing to look at (for example) 3 different summaries by 3 different people with 3 different sets of biases...
+>
+#### Context - But our intent may be to start with narrowly
+> * Colleen Pridemore: I am just curious here.
+Why so narrow?
+Just because of the situation and the archives growing larger with a fast growing community; hence more data?
+>   - Vanessa Cardui: Clarity and relevance, really.
+Constraining (e.g. via a RAG retrieval process) the sources that your AI can draw on (for example, in our case, constraining it to the Archives corpus itself, plus maybe linked docs) seems likely to give more accurate and relevant answers, and fewer hallucinations and fabrications.
+But that's a hypothesis, which we would need to test - hence the whole RAG retrieval work  :-)
+>
 #### Context - outputs
 > * Colleen Pridemore: ...until such a time where consciousness begins to emerge in the AI then we will have to switch to "Guiding" AI.
 >